majjoha/majjoha.github.io/_projects/flick.md

 ### Reflections
 As with many games, Flick has weaknesses too.
-The most important one is that the game is entirely based around skills, and it contains no random elements.
+The most important one is that the game is entirely based on skills, and it contains no random elements.
 Consequently, the game will not create a lot of tension if the prowess of the two teams vastly differs.
 Once a team is far ahead, there is a little the other team can do to catch up.
 Since the goal of the game is to reach the end of the